MichaelAGoodrich/cs575-homework-1-fall-2025/README.md

 **Select Python Interpreter** Open the command pallette within visual studio code.
 (One way to do this is to select `View -> CommandPallette`.)
 Select `Python:Select Interpreter`.
 Choose the directory with the virtual environment you just created, `Python 3.12.5 ('.venv') ./.venv/bin/pythyon` if on a mac.

+**Configure Tests** Open the command pallette within visual studio code.
+Select `Python:Configure Tests`.
+Select `pytest`, and then select the `tests` directory.
+You can then click on the test tube icon in visual studio code to inspect and run the tests.
+You'll look at the tests in the `homework_0` directory when you step through the Jupyter notebook tutorial, and you'll complete the tests in the `homework_1` directory when you do homework 1.

 **Pre-commit** Pre-commit runs the mypy static type checker and ruff.
 It also fixes common code style issues like removing trailing white space and tabs.
 The configuration file is `pre-commit-config.yaml`.
 I'm including this information as a stub for future semesters since I won't be enforcing pre-commit this semester.

 ---